tsouk/ilandom/README.md

 - [ ] ADD SOUND!
 - [ ] ALPHA SHAPES: https://github.com/mikolalysenko/alpha-shape

+- [ ] Redoing the surface:
+  -  Circular shapes (or turrets): These are created when too many children form unilateraly around the parent.
+The ideal solution would be in the layout algorithm (1).
+The next solution would be affecting the heights.
+A `MAX_CHILDREN_PER_NODE` parameter is used to alleviate the problem now.
+This is not ideal because some of these children hold most of the rest of the website.
+So a first pass that gets information from the DOM is important.
+Should reconsider cheerio here to figure out a better data object to begin with, or add info to the nodes.

+- [ ] a non linear height function might work better.
+- [ ] For any node with no children, should add seanodes based on it's (maxDepth - depth), to make the form more rounded.
 - [ ] the leftover nodes of mountains are layout3d ngraph clouds.
 - [ ] the mountain will slowly grow
 - [ ] snow/weather coming off